Lawyer: Kardashians conspired to end Blac Chyna reality show

 “The evidence is going to show you that Miss White would say or do anything to be part of this family,” Rhodes said.

 He said the couple’s reality show was canceled by the E!
-Network not because of any machinations but the Kardashians, but because they broke up.
+Network not because of any machinations by the Kardashians, but because they broke up.

 “There is no ‘Rob & Chyna’ show if there is no Rob and Chyna,” Rhodes said.